RobertAhlin/rpg-p3/README.md

      ```player_sheet.update_acell('D2', char_sta)```<br>
      ```player_sheet.update_acell('E2', char_cha)```<br>

+Validating

+I googled for any PEP8 and Python code validators, but could find anyone working.
+Some just threw errors on the API credentials and some didn't work at all.
+After spending some time to find a validator that worked I gave up.

 ### <a id="bugs"></a>Bugs?

-I haven't not really encountered any bugs in this project.
+I haven't really encountered any bugs in this project.<br>
+I got stuck severel times in order to figure out different things but that all about learning.

 ## <a id="deployment"></a>Deployment

 The site was deployed to Heroku.
 Using the Code institute guidence from Love Sandwiches walkthrough.
 <ul>